cloudposse/atmos/website/docs/quick-start/configure-terraform-backend.md

 We mentioned before that you can configure the Terraform backend for the components manually (by creating a file `backend.tf` in each Terraform component's folder), or you can set up Atmos to generate the backend configuration for each component in the stacks automatically.
-While auto-generating the backend config file is helpful and saves you from creating the backend files for each component, it becomes a requirements when you provision multiple instance of a Terraform component into the same environment (same account and region).
+While auto-generating the backend config file is helpful and saves you from creating the backend files for each component, it becomes a requirement when you provision multiple instance of a Terraform component into the same environment (same account and region).

 You can provision more than one instance of the same Terraform component (with the same or different settings) into the same environment by defining